qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The |mActionLabeling| :sup:`Labels` core application provides smart labeling for vector point, line and polygon layers, and it only requires a few parameters.
 This new application also supports on-the-fly transformed layers.
 The core functions of the application have been redesigned.
-In |qg| 2.0, there are now a number of other features that improve the labeling.
+In |qg|, there are a number of other features that improve the labeling.
 The following menus have been created for labeling the vector layers:

 * Text